-Some vehicles are equipped with a Traction Control System (TCS or ATC).
-TCS prevents the drive wheels from spinning when starting from a standing position on a slippery surface, or when accelerating.
-The TCS utilizes the ABS ECU for control, but requires an additional control valve to automatically apply compressed air to the spinning wheels to increase traction.
-TCS is available with engines that support the SAE J1922 or J1939 data link.
-The Anti-Lock Brake System (ABS) is an important component of the foundation brake system.
-Its purpose is to prevent wheels from locking up when the brakes are applied with great intensity under normal road conditions, or when applied normally on slippery road surfaces.
+Some vehicles are equipped with a Traction Control System (ATC or ATC).
+ATC prevents the drive wheels from spinning when starting from a standing position on a slippery surface, or when accelerating.
+The ATC utilizes the ABS ECU for control, but requires an additional control valve to automatically apply compressed air to the spinning wheels to increase traction.